 The seed keyword like any short-tail keyword has very high competition.
 Don’t worry about the stiff competition.
 You are not targeting the seed keyword.
 You will target high volume low competition long-tail keywords.
 We will use the seed keywords to generate the long-tail keywords.
 Then, create content around these long-tail keywords.

 If you already own a blog with content.
 It is easy for you to find out relevant high volume seed keywords.
 Find the ones that are driving the most traffic.
 Use them to find out related long-tail keywords and plan content around them.

 If you are planning to start a blog/website.
 Or your site is in the early stages of development.
 Find out the right keywords related to your product or services.
 Then, create content around those keywords.
 The selection of a blog niche helps you in coming up with the right seed keywords.

 For example.
 If you want to start a blog in the gardening niche.
 You can choose the seed keywords around gardening.
 The seed keywords can be “gardening ideas”, “gardening tools” etc.

 How To Use Seed Keywords?

 You should use the seed keyword on your site’s homepage.
 The homepage is the most important page.
 It gets links from most of the subpages.
 Optimise the subpages for the long-tail keywords we generate from the seed keywords.

 Don’t optimise the homepage for a ton of keywords.
 For a good on-page SEO, use a maximum of three seed keywords on your homepage.
 The reason is the on-page SEO requirements.

 For on-page SEO.
-We have to use the keywords in the title tags and meta descriptions.
+We have to use the keywords in the title tags and meta description.
 The title tags support 60 characters and the meta description has a character limit of 160.
 We will not be able to include too many seed keywords in the meta tags.